-Today, we number around thirty, including a healthy regular turnout of twenty plus at weekly rehearsals, plus singouts, concerts, national events and home-and-away do’s with other harmony clubs.
+Today, we number around forty, including a healthy regular turnout of twenty five plus at weekly rehearsals, plus singouts, concerts, national events and home-and-away do’s with other harmony clubs.

 Ages range from early twenties to infinity.
 We originate from all over the British Isles, but - of course - we’re based in Herts.
 We’re a harmony of bankers, a builder, an architect, a naval architect, a design engineer, an HR-man, two lecturers, a minicab driver, a fireman turned educator, a shipbroker, some IT people, an oilman, a financial manager, a car mechanic, a wholesaler, a sales manager, a programme director, energetic retirees and, these days, a couple of job-seekers.

 Dan Parkes is hands-on when it comes to helping our afterglow bar steward, shifting a piano, or putting up the risers we sometimes stand on.
 A mean street-dancer, he’s vocal too! - with us and with the local amateur operatic society.

 Ronan McArdle is an one-time karaoke crooner who’s a strong Lead in barbershop, singing the melody around which the other voices harmonise.
 He’s active in searching out modern songs for the Chorus to sing acappella.